Diyckstra/terraform-provider-deyckstra/website/docs/r/s3_bucket_acl.md

 # Resource: aws_s3_bucket_acl

-Manages an S3 bucket ACL resource.
+Manages an S3 bucket ACL.
 For more information about access rights for buckets, see [user documentation][access-rights].

 ~> **Note** `terraform destroy` does not delete the S3 bucket ACL but does remove the resource from Terraform state.